 When it comes to photographing a formal portrait, there are 3 things every photographer has to bear in mind.

 First of all, the photographer has to ensure his subjects feel comfortable being photographed.
 Next, the photographer has to direct and bring out the desired expressions from his subjects according to his creativity.
 Finally, the photographer should angle his subjects with a slight slant towards the camera.
-This step will create more intense and a slimmer look.
+This step will create a more intense and slimmer look.

 As a photographer, do not be shy to direct someone to do a certain pose or gesture.
-Have them to do an action slowly or ask them to repeat the action if necessary so that you can capture a great and memorable moment.
+Have them do an action slowly or ask them to repeat the action if necessary so that you can capture a great and memorable moment.

 When photographing a group of people, you will want to direct them to stand close to one another to close up any extra space.
 Extra space can ruin a portrait.
-If there isn’t enough space for a large group of people to fit into a picture, get the right side of the group to slant their right shoulders slightly towards the camera, while the left side of the group slant their left shoulders slightly towards the camera.
+If there isn’t enough space for a large group of people to fit into a picture, get the right side of the group to slant their right shoulders slightly towards the camera, while the left side of the group slants their left shoulders slightly towards the camera.
 By doing this, there will be more space for everyone to move closer together so that everyone may fit into the picture.

 Avoid lining your subjects into a line.
 Have them positioned in a mixed height manner.
-An oval or triangle shaped arrangement will be good.
+An oval or triangle-shaped arrangement will be good.

 Take a few shots, not just one.
 Have a close look at all the shots to make sure that there is at least one picture with everyone looking good in it.